Token-Giver/token-giver/README.md

 ## FEATURES

-- **Campaign Creation**: Easily create a campaign by minting a unique NFT, which automatically deploys a Token Bound Account(TBA) to represent the campaign.
+- **Campaign Creation**: Users can create campaigns.
+During creation, an NFT is minted to them and a token bound account is deployed from it.
 - **Integrated Dashboard**: View all active campaigns.
 - **Token Donations**: Users can seamlessly donate to causes using STRK token.
+- **Withdraw Funds**: Campaign owners can seamlessly withdraw funds gathered for their campaign.

 ## TECHNICAL DETAILS